 The picker/packer can print the picking list and use it to collect the required products and quantities for multiple orders at once.
 Once collected, the products can be taken to your packing area and divided into individual orders, ready for shipping.

-The below example shows a picking list where three orders were selected:
+View an example of a picking list with three selected orders

 Whether you choose to pack individual orders based on packing slips, or process multiple orders at once with a picking list, both of these documents contain a barcode which can be used in conjunction with a barcode scanner.